top of page

 How Computer Vision Works

-3. Feature Extraction: Machine learning algorithms identify important features within the image, such as shapes, edges, and textures, that help distinguish one object from another.
+3. Feature Extraction: Algorithms identify meaningful visual features such as shapes, edges, colors, and textures that distinguish one object from another.

-4. Classification and Decision Making: Once the features are extracted, the system uses trained models to classify objects, identify patterns, and make decisions or predictions based on the visual data.
+4. Classification and Decision Making: Trained models classify objects, detect patterns, and generate predictions or decisions based on the extracted features.

 Computer Vision Use Cases in Industries